SeedTactics/fms-insight/docs/client-station-monitor.md

 The close out screen shows completed material from the last 36 hours.
-On the left is the virtual whiteboard region for completed but not yet closed out material and on the right is material which has completed final wash.
+On the left is the virtual whiteboard region for completed but not yet closed out material and on the right is material which has completed closeout.
 Closeout is optional but intended for any final manual process needed before the part can be shipped; typically this includes a final wash or workorder assignment or other tasks.